Money in Vietnam: A Tourist Guide to ATMs, Cards and Exchange

 • Malaysian Ringgit;

-If your currency is not on the list it’s better to change your money to something more widely accepted.
+If your currency is not on the list, it’s better to change your money to something more widely accepted before you come to Vietnam.

 Where to Exchange Money

-Vietnam is a popular travel destination and exchanging money is common, widespread, and standard.
+Vietnam is a popular travel destination, and exchanging money is widespread.

 You can exchange at:

-• Exchange bureaus in a city (Best rates)
+• Exchange bureaus in a city: Good rates

-• Gold and Jewelry stores (Most double down as exchange bureaus, thus their rates are good)
+• Gold and Jewelry stores: Most double down as exchange bureaus, and their rates are usually the best.

 Tips for Changing Money in Vietnam